shikhagoel003/Deepsense01/README.md

 # DeepSense

+# The app is configured to work on Moto G4 Plus with Adreno GPU,

 Download the models below, extract and copy them onto mobile devices and set the link in DeepSense App to load them.

 VGG-F Link: https://drive.google.com/file/d/0B_GMfaURPvQDQk9sU3FHdU1sUzA/view?usp=sharing

 Yolo Tiny Link: https://drive.google.com/file/d/0B_GMfaURPvQDZVVFMnBXQUU3X2s/view?usp=sharing

-## The app is configured to work on Samsung Galaxy S7 with Mali GPU, if you need to run it on Adreno-based devices
-- 1) copy the appropriate shared libraries (libllvm-qcom.so and libOpenCL.so) from distribution/opencl/lib/armeabi-v7a/Adreno-Android5 OR distribution/opencl/lib/armeabi-v7a/Adreno-Android6 into distribution/opencl/lib/armeabi-v7a
-- 2) comment out Mali-shared library in app/CMakeLists.txt and uncomment Adreno shared library

 ## To run the app
 - 1) Download and extract the model
 - 2) Put the whole model's directory onto device's storage
 - 3) Change the path in MainActivity.java
+     Comment the line
+     private static String model_yolo_tiny = (new File(Environment.getExternalStorageDirectory(), "YoloModels/Yolo-Tiny-New-    Format")).getAbsolutePath();
+     instead write
+     private static String model_yolo_tiny = "/sdcard/Yolo-Tiny-New-Format";

+     Same can be done for VGG network also.

+- 4) copy one image onto your device's storage and provide its path in MainActivity.java
+      example:
+      comment the line
+      private String selectedImagePath = null;
+      and give the path of your image file private String selectedImagePath ="/sdcard/IMG_20180108_181026061_BURST000_COVER_TOP~3.jpg";
-- 4) Run :)
+- 5) Run :)

 Enjoy DeepSense